MichaelCade/90DaysOfDevOps/Days/day87.md

 ### Protect our High Scores

-Now we have some mission critical data in our database and we do not want to lose it.
+Now we have some mission-critical data in our database and we do not want to lose it.
 We can use Kasten K10 to protect this whole application.

-If we head back into the Kasten K10 dashboard tab you will see that our number of application has now increased from 1 to 2 with the addition of our pacman application to our Kubernetes cluster.
+If we head back into the Kasten K10 dashboard tab you will see that our number of applications has now increased from 1 to 2 with the addition of our Pacman application to our Kubernetes cluster.

 ![](Images/Day87_Data12.png)